We answer the top questions on playing music in a business.

 What happens if I play music without a license?

 PRS and PPL are very proactive when it comes to checking music usage in businesses.
 Often visiting premises and making calls to staff to confirm if music is being played.
 If you’re caught playing music without a license a surcharge will be added to your invoice.
 The current surcharge is 50% of the annual invoice amount.
 In some instances, you can face legal action (Source: Trust Pilot)

 How much does a Music Licence cost?

-The cost varies depending upon the type of business you operate and the size of the audible area.
+The cost varies depending on the type of business you operate and the size of the audible area.
 That’s the amount of sq meters in your business customers and or staff can hear the music played.

-Here’s a cost example using the smallest audible area (up to 100 sq meters) on a popular sector, shops, stores and showrooms.
+Here’s a cost example using the smallest audible area (up to 100 sq meters) in a popular sector, shops, stores and showrooms.
 The total amount you pay is the combined total of the PRS and PPL tariffs.

 PPL Tariff £147.91 (+vat)